 CUPE ran a “Pride in CUPE” course, says Stonehouse, at various labour schools, but not many people signed up.
 She says that while she was on the union's Pink Triangle Committee, they pushed to get LGBTQIA2S+ materials to locals.
 What needs to happen now, though, says Stonehouse, is that unions have to “somehow get funding to the locals to be able to reach out to the branches of their workplaces.”

 Stonehouse believes that part of the reason there aren't more trans people involved in the labour movement is that people are still not able to come out at work.

 “I don't know if we've given them a safe space where we can say openly 'I'm a trans person' without them feeling like they're going to be a target or be outed,” says Trujillo.

 Trujillo has been able to meet other trans men through a support group at The 519 community centre in the Church and Wellesley Village in Toronto.
 However, Trujillo, who moved to Canada from Mexico, knows only two other Latinx trans men, whom he met through the 519.
 He is currently working with those two friends to create a Latinx FTM (female-to-male) support group.

 For Trujillo, his work at the SEIU won't be finished until the union “cleans our own house.”
 That includes changing the “brothers” and “sisters” signs on the head-office bathrooms.
 The offices need to be safe for all members, he says.

 Trujillo plans to go back to school to get his Grade 12 English so that he can attend classes to become a paralegal.
 After graduation Trujillo wants to focus on labour law, which will allow him to concentrate on one of the things he loves most.
 That thing, says Trujillo, is the labour movement.

-Rebecca is an active member of the Canadian Freelance Union (CFU).
+Rebecca Rose is a freelance journalist and member of the Canadian Freelance Union.